The Sisters (1938 film): Original novel

 The film was based on a popular novel which was published in 1937.
 The New York Times said it "is a story that takes hold of you and keeps you engrossed until you have finished it."
 It instantly became a best seller.
 It was on the Chicago Tribune best seller list for 19 weeks.

 Film rights were bought by Warner Bros.
+Pictures.